 Dr Andy Hayward, LLB(ELS) LLM PGCAP PhD

 Andy joined Durham Law School in 2009 as a lecturer and academic researcher.
 Andy has a doctorate entitled ‘Judicial Discretion in Ownership Disputes over the Family Home’ (supervised by Professor Lorna Fox-O’Mahony).
-The thesis was examined by Professor Elizabeth Cooke (Law Commissioner for England and Wales responsible for the Property, Family and Trust Law Team) and Professor Nicholas Hopkins, both at the University of Reading.
+The thesis was examined by Judge Elizabeth Cooke and Professor Nicholas Hopkins (Law Commissioner for England and Wales responsible for the Property, Family and Trust Law Team).
 According to the examiners, the thesis provided a ‘scholarly, careful and fresh analysis’ of the function and structure of judicial discretion deployed within the context of ownership disputes over the family home.
 Andy also holds first class degrees from the University of Durham (LLB (ELS) involving an ERASMUS year at the bilingual University of Fribourg in Switzerland) and the University of Cambridge (LLM).
 He has completed the Postgraduate Certificate of Academic Practice (PGCAP).

 In Epiphany term 2015, he was a Visiting Scholar at the Faculty of Law, University of Cambridge and Bye-Fellow at Robinson College, Cambridge.